dyoun/solace/README.md

 - **Railway**, **Fly.io**, **Render**, etc.

 The CI/CD pipelines ensure that every code change is automatically tested and containerized, providing a robust deployment workflow for the Solace Advocates application.

+## Future Optimizations
+* Elasticsearch
+  * instead of using DB queries to search for data, an elasticsearch service offers many more sophisticated search features